hexabyte23/QuarkTx/Doc/radio.md

 >For **Teensy** user
 >
->Before compiling code, you must first install [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html) then
->select **Teensy 3.2/3.1** in the Tools/Board type menu.
+>Before compiling code, you must first install [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html), then select **Teensy 3.2/3.1** in the Tools/Board type menu.

 Once this selection is done, you can plug your device to your local PC/Mac, and press `upload` button.